SpivEgin/ansible-aws-r53/README.md

 ## Limitations

+### Zones
-- Unfortunately, Ansible < 2.0 does not yet support creation/deletion of the zones.
-- It will error out if you do not create the zones first.
+- Does not yet support the creation/manipulation of zones (Ansible 2.0) (it will error out if you do not create the zone first).
-- It will also error out if the zones were created and maintained outside of the Ansible role.
-They will need to be created by this role to continue to successfully be maintained by this role.
+- It will error out if the zone already exists with records, they need to be created by this role to continue to successfully be maintained by this role.
+- Does not yet support private zones (within RFC1918 space in VPC) (Ansible 1.9)
+- Does not yet support regional differences (Ansible 2.0)

+### Healthchecks
+- Does not yet support any operations around health checks.

+### Records
 - At the moment, it does not dynamically read the contents of the r53 directories.
 This is intentional but may change.
 - Does not yet support ALIAS records (Ansible 1.9)
-- Does not yet support private zones (within RFC1918 space in VPC) (Ansible 1.9)
-- Does not yet support regional differences (Ansible 2.0)
-- Does not support any operations around health checks
 - Does not support any operations around dynamic facts for Route 53 (Ansible 2.0)

 ## Tests